 This year at St. Catherine's we are introducing "Talk homework".
-In KS1 Talk Homework will be on alternate weeks to Home Learning Questions completed in the Red book.

 - 1. Once a fortnight children will bring home a TALK homework slip. - 2.
 The TALK homework slip will tell you what the talk topic for homework is.
 Please encourage as many family members to take part, turn off the TV and spend 'special' time talking to your child. - 3.
 This could involve having at least two meals a week when the TV is turned off and you all sit down together to eat (if you do not already). - 4.
-The following are ways you could make your talk last longer and be more interesting: - · Each give your own opinions on the subject - · Use the 'because' word to explain why you think that. - · Discuss why other family members not present might have a different idea. - Use the 'because' word to explain why they might have a different idea. - · You could make links with how things were when you were young, or when your parents were young. - · Discuss whether things may be different in the future. - Use 'wow' words.
+The following are ways you could make your talk last longer and be more interesting: - · Each give your own opinions on the subject - · Use the 'because' word to explain why you think that. - · Discuss why other family members not present might have a different idea. - · Use the 'because' word to explain why they might have a different idea. - · You could make links with how things were when you were young, or when your parents were young. - · Discuss whether things may be different in the future. - Use 'wow' words.
 These are big words or interesting words.
 Tell the children what they mean if they do not know.

 At the end of that week the children will be writing about the topic given for "Talk Homework" during their "Big Write" session.
-The premise of "Big Writing" is that if children can't say it then they can't write it," so the discussions you have at home will help to improve your child's writing.
+The premise of "Big Writing" is that if children can't say it then they can't write it, so the discussions you have at home will help to improve your child's writing.